npolar/gouncer/README.md

 ```

 If successfull you will get a mail at the email address you tried to register.
 Use the code inside to complete account creation.
 If an account for the mail address already exist you will get an error.
 To complete the registration run the following command.
-For <code> insert the value received in the email.
+Replace the code part of the uri with the value received in the email.
 ```shell
   curl -k -XGET https://localhost:8950/confirm/<code>
 ```